 Something Very New for Bonnie – Snow

-Very much to Susan and Charles Oropallo’s surprise, it appears Bonnie really loves the snow.
+Very much to Susan and Charles Oropallo’s surprise, it appears Bonnie really loved the snow.
 Go figure!

-But then again, she doesn’t have to clean it, plow it, snow-blow it, or otherwise have to deal with it in any fashion other than playing in it and walking through it.
-Her favorite past time in the snow is climbing up snowbanks.
+But then again, she didn’t have to clean it, plow it, snow-blow it, or otherwise have to deal with it in any fashion other than playing in it and walking through it.
+Her favorite past time in the snow was climbing up snowbanks.

 Freezing Cold NH Winter Weather